WOMEN’S WORK: MODERN WOMEN POETS WRITING IN ENGLISH

 Inevitably, an author’s work is itself influenced and even compromised by the critical terms employed to describe it.
 Adrienne Rich notes the overexposure “in the schoolroom to Emily Dickinson’s ‘little-girl poems’, her kittenish tones, as in “I’m Nobody, Who are you” (a poem whose underlying anger translates itself into archness)”, in contrast to poems more accurately attesting to that poet’s power and depth.

-Rich describes her earlier “absolutist” approach (fix this seeing the poem as “an arrangement of ideas and feelings, pre-determined, and it said what I had already decided it should say”) gave way to the realisation that she had “suppressed, omitted, falsified even, certain disturbing elements, to gain that perfection of order”, which indeed is an aim some actively applaud, quite regardless of its ultimate success as a profound work of art.
+Rich describes her earlier “absolutist” approach (“an arrangement of ideas and feelings, pre-determined, and it said what I had already decided it should say”).
+This thinking gave way to the realisation that she had “suppressed, omitted, falsified even, certain disturbing elements, to gain that perfection of order,” which indeed is an aim some actively applaud, quite regardless of its ultimate success as a profound work of art.
 Describing her later direction Rich says: “Perhaps a simple way of putting it would be to say that instead of poems about experiences, I am getting poems that are experiences, that contribute to my knowledge and my emotional life even while they reflect and assimilate it.”
 It should go without saying that “women poets” – like “men poets” – make their aesthetic decisions based on the usual explorations and considerations that define the creative process.

 We could view in a wider context the dismal publishing figures and the tenor of critical writing about women.
 For example, the 2008 groundbreaking presidential nomination race in the US, by fielding a woman and a black candidate, flushed out an unpleasantly regressive zeitgeist…if one can call “regressive” something that’s never gone away.
 Websites boasting a merrily virulent misogyny proliferated.
 The predictable racist comments rightly provoked universal and unqualified outrage; in contrast, analogous sexist comments merited mild disapproval or uncomfortable laughs.
 A New York Times article cites statistics showing that, consistently, people can overlook race more readily than gender, when it comes to candidates or jobs.
 Nevertheless, the media carried on giving the lion’s share of coverage to racism, as the major hurtle.
 The newly-minted platitude is: “Feminism is a dirty word”.
 In this context, we ponder a widespread ambivalence towards women’s anthologies; in this context, we ponder not only the anger at the blatant under- and mis-representation of women poets, but the anger at this anger.